What is sustainable forestry?

-B.C. practices sustainable forestry, with some of the most comprehensive practices in the world, according to a comparative study (external link) by the University of British Columbia.
+B.C. has some of the most comprehensive practices in the world, according to a comparative study (external link) by the University of British Columbia.
 Roughly 95 per cent of B.C. forests are publicly owned and governed by stringent laws and environmental regulations.
-And over 85 per cent of the province’s forest land has been legally designated for multiple uses.

 B.C. forest companies must consult British Columbians before any harvesting is approved by the government.
 In the province, a process called land use planning (external link) involves British Columbians in decisions that determine how public lands and forests will be used today and in the future.